School of Engineering

 Masters Student in Computer Science, admitted Autumn 2011

-I am currently building WebTorrent <http://webtorrent.io>, a streaming BitTorrent client for the browser, powered by WebRTC.
-Before that, I built PeerCDN <https://peercdn.com>, a peer-to-peer content delivery network to makes sites faster and cheaper, which was recently acquired by Yahoo.
+Before that, I built PeerCDN, a peer-to-peer content delivery network to makes sites faster and cheaper, which was acquired by Yahoo.

 At Stanford, I taught computer science for 6 quarters to students in Stanford's CS 198 program, and was a teaching assistant for CS107: Computer Organization and Systems.
 I organized lots of sweet computing-related events as president of Stanford's Association for Computing Machinery chapter.

-In my free time, I work on StudyNotes <http://www.apstudynotes.org>, a website to help students study better.
+In my free time, I continue to maintain StudyNotes, a website to help students study better.
 I started it in high school and have been maintaining it ever since.
+For a sample, check out some AP US History notes or college essays.

-I like long-distance running, basketball, music (playing and listening), anime, and games (counter-strike is my favorite).
+I like long-distance running, traveling, vapourwave, anime, and games (counter-strike is still my favorite).

 Ph.D.
 Student in Computational and Mathematical Engineering, admitted Summer 2018